 - Secure Enclave: The software components of the TOE residing in the Secure Enclave.
 This subsystem includes several applications executing on the Secure Enclave operating system. - BioApp which provides functionality for processing biometric data and generating biometric templates. - The SKS (Secure Key Store) is a hardware cryptographic module.
-The module is embedded inside the Secure Enclave and packaged within the Application Processor. - The SSE (Secure Enclave-Secure Element) manages the pairing between the Secure Enclave and the Secure Element, allowing the Secure Element to process only genuine and authorized Apple Pay transactions.
-The SSE application maintains sensitive pairing material, allowing Secure Element and Secure Enclave to perform a mutual authentication before exchanging data. - Apple Wallet: The subsystem handles the enrollment of applications and governs the payment operation. - macOS components: - Launchpad: Provides the functionality for the macOS user interface - NFCd: This daemon facilitates the communication between Apple Wallet and the Secure Element - Safari browser: Provides the user interface to conduct payment transactions - Security Framework: Provides cryptographic support - System Preferences application - Device components: - Touch ID sensor: This is the hardware component and associated drivers that allow fingerprints data to be captured and passed to BioApp for enrollment and matching - Boot-loader: This is the subsystem responsible for ensuring that the device boots using software with assured integrity - Console: Hardware and associated drivers that handles user input via the keyboard, and displays output via the screen
+The module is embedded inside the Secure Enclave and packaged within the Application Processor. - The SSE (Secure Enclave -Secure Element) manages the pairing between the Secure Enclave and the Secure Element, allowing the Secure Element to process only genuine and authorized Apple Pay transactions.
+The SSE application maintains sensitive pairing material, allowing Secure Element and Secure Enclave to perform a mutual authentication before exchanging data. - Apple Wallet: The Wallet app subsystem handles the enrollment of applications and governs the payment operation. - macOS components: - Launchpad: Provides the functionality for the macOS user interface - NFCd: This daemon facilitates the communication between Apple Wallet and the Secure Element - Safari browser: Provides the user interface to conduct payment transactions - Security Framework: Provides cryptographic support - System Preferences application - Host device component: - Boot-loader: This is the subsystem responsible for ensuring that the device boots using software with assured integrity - Bluetooth controller: Allows the Mac mini to connect to the Magic Keyboard - Magic Keyboard with Touch ID: - Keyboard controller: Allows the Magic Keyboard to connect to the Mac mini - Crypto Block: This is a hardware cryptographic module performing the cryptographic operations securing the data exchanged between the Magic Keyboard and the Mac mini.